Clicky

 Shoes for Green Suit and Blue Shirt

 Unless you have chosen to wear a black tie, dark brown shoes are a natural match for these colors.
-However, for an elegant twist, consider a pair of oxblood or burgundy dress shoes.

-The reddish tint can be a lovely complement to the dark undertones of the green suit.
 Just make sure that there’s more brown than red in the shoes; too much red may make you look like a Christmas present.

 Green Suit and Black Shirt Color Combinations